Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 It was now time to head back as the plan was to visit yet another ice cave in Breiðamerkurjökull glacier.
 We left the ice caves, totally satisfied with this unique experience, and headed back.
 The hike back seemed to be much less strenuous than the hike to the ice caves.

-The ice caves are only open for 5 months in winter time from November-March, and are not to be visited without a professional glacier guide.
-Our guide, Sindri, was very knowledgeable, friendly and helpful.
+The ice caves are only open for 5 months in the wintertime from November-March and are not to be visited without a professional glacier guide.
+Our guide, Sindri, was very knowledgeable, friendly, and helpful.